Congenital Heart Defects: Caring for Your Child - Topic Overview

 A congenital heart defect can raise the risk of an infection in the heart called endocarditis.
 To help prevent this infection, your child needs to take excellent care of his or her teeth throughout life.
+Good oral care can limit the growth of mouth bacteria that could get into the bloodstream and lead to infection.
 Call your child's doctor if he or she has signs of a skin infection or infected wound.

 Some children take antibiotics before having any dental and surgical procedures that could put bacteria or fungi into the blood.
 The antibiotics lower the risk of getting endocarditis.

 Helping with emotional issues

 Children and teens with congenital heart defects may have self-esteem issues because of how they look.
 They may have scars from surgery, and they may be smaller, have clubbing, or have limits on how active they can be.